CPJKU/search-result-bias-metrics/README.md

 The scripts in the folder `SRB` can be used to reproduce the results from our main expirements.
 Run `main.py` to retrieve the results from the MSMARCO collection for the queries and evaluate them using the ComSRB metrics.
 Further the file prepares the data necessary for calculating the RepSRB metrics.

-The subfolder `RepSRB` contains the scripts and ressources necessary to evaluate the search results using the RepSRB method.
+The subfolder `RepSRB` contains the scripts and resources necessary to evaluate the search results using the RepSRB method.
 The code in the notebook `GenderBiasIR.ipynb` is taken from Rekabsaz et al. [2] (https://github.com/navid-rekabsaz/GenderBias_IR) and adapted for the experiments of this study.

 ### Search Engine Experiments